-Commerce students are required to meet "essential academic requirements and standards" defined as the knowledge and/ or skill which must be acquired and/or demonstrated for a student to successfully meet the learning objectives or degree level requirements of a required academic activity (e.g. comprehensive exam), course, program, or professional certification.
+Certificate students are required to meet "essential academic requirements and standards" defined as the knowledge and/ or skill which must be acquired and/or demonstrated for a student to successfully meet the learning objectives or degree level requirements of a required academic activity.

 Smith School of Business recognizes that students may experience extenuating circumstances that affect their ability to fulfill their academic obligations and requirements.
 Extenuating circumstances means a personal circumstance beyond the student's control that has a direct and substantial impact on the student's ability to meet essential academic requirements or standards.
-Extenuating circumstances include, but are not limited to, a sudden or acute physical or mental illness, serious injury to self or significant others, bereavement, a traumatic event, or other serious personal/family crisis.
+Extenuating circumstances include, but are not limited to, a sudden or acute physical or mental illness, serious injury to self or significant others, bereavement, a traumatic event, or other serious personal/ family crisis.
 This definition is not intended to be exhaustive, as there are a wide range of circumstances that may impact the well-being of students, including experiences of racism, exclusion, discrimination, sexual violence, and/or financial difficulties.

-Please note extenuating circumstances do not include personal or family events (e.g. vacations, weddings), academic or exam stress, or transportation or technological difficulties.
-Running for election or serving on student government, being involved in many clubs, being very busy, or other committees/associations are also not considered extenuating circumstances.
+Please note extenuating circumstances do not include personal or family events (e.g. holidays, weddings), academic or exam stress, or transportation or technological difficulties.
+Running for election or serving on student government or other committees/associations are also not considered extenuating circumstances.

-Students are responsible for submitting a request for academic consideration to the Commerce Office if they will be absent or are unable to complete any portion of their course work, research, or other program requirements or complete it on time, due to extenuating circumstances.
-Students are expected to request academic consideration as soon as extenuating circumstances and the need for consideration are apparent.
-Retroactive requests for academic consideration will be assessed on a case-by-case basis in consultation with the Assistant Dean, Academic.
-Such requests will only be considered if extenuating circumstances prevented the student from submitting their request as soon as the need for consideration was apparent.
+Students are responsible for submitting a request for academic consideration if they will be absent or are unable to complete any portion of their course work or other academic requirements, or complete it on time, due to extenuating circumstances.
+Students are expected to request academic consideration as soon as extenuating circumstances are apparent.
+Retroactive requests for academic consideration will be assessed on a case-by-case basis in consultation with the course instructor.

-Some requests for academic consideration, including those relating to final examinations, will require supporting documentation.
+Some requests for academic consideration may require supporting documentation.
 Appropriate supporting documentation varies, but does not need to outline the specifics of the particular condition or matter affecting the student.
 Typically, documentation should indicate the severity of the student's circumstance and the anticipated duration of impairment.
-For assistance in determining appropriate documentation, contact the Academic Accommodations and Consideration team in the Commerce Office (commerce.aacc@queensu.ca).

-After the request for academic consideration has been processed by the Commerce Office, it is the student's responsibility to communicate and work with the instructor for the purpose of determining academic consideration.
-It also the student's (or their delegate's) responsibility to provide updates to the Commerce Office related to ongoing needs or changing circumstances.
+After the request for academic consideration has been processed, it is the student's responsibility to communicate and work with the instructor for the purpose of determining academic consideration.
+It also the student's (or their delegate's) responsibility to provide updates related to ongoing needs or changing circumstances.

 Smith School of Business is committed to responding to students in a fair and consistent manner.
-Academic consideration may be individualized due to the nature of each student's specific circumstances, and according to Commerce Program requirements.
-The Commerce Office may exercise discretion in responding to requests for academic consideration in extenuating circumstances, as appropriate, while working with faculty and course instructors to ensure that essential academic course requirements are met.
-The form of academic consideration is the decision of the course instructor.
+Academic consideration may be individualized due to the nature of each student's specific circumstances, and according to Certificate program requirements.
+Faculty Offices may exercise discretion in responding to requests for academic consideration in extenuating circumstances, as appropriate, while working with faculty to ensure that essential academic course requirements are met.

-As a matter of academic integrity, a student is responsible for making an honest declaration concerning the nature of their illness/circumstances and their impact on their academic obligations.
-Declarations thought to be false will be investigated under the Queen's Academic Integrity Policy and Procedures; submitting false claims and/or documents is considered a breach of academic integrity.
-For more information, see 6.1 Academic Integrity.
+As a matter of academic integrity, a student is responsible for making an honest declaration concerning the nature of their illness and its impact on their academic obligations.
+Declarations thought to be false may be investigated as a violation of academic integrity.
+For more information, see Academic Integrity.